-- o Lotus: Julia Newman, Rachel Meier, Emily Artale/Hillary Dobos. - o AMBG: Abby Bohannan, Mayra Gonzales. - City Staff requested: - o Domenic Martinelli. - o Permanent and full time City Staff will be sent the survey with a request to respond. - o Key department heads, managers, and elected officials will be invited to the focus group. - o Key decision makers within the organization to attend the review meeting.
+- o Lotus: Julia Newman, Rachel Meier, Emily Artale/Hillary Dobos. - AMBG: Abby Bohannan, Mayra Gonzales. - City Staff requested: - Domenic Martinelli. - Permanent and full time City Staff will be sent the survey with a request to respond. - Key department heads, managers, and elected officials will be invited to the focus group. - $\circ$ Key decision makers within the organization to attend the review meeting.